 I think hearing that note changed me.
 Like the artery now gone, it haunts me.
 I didn’t want to know that the body can experience so much pain.
-To this day I cannot answer a pain score (“rate your pain 0 if you have none, 10 is the worst main you can imagine).
-I never imagined a body could feel that much pain and remain conscious.
-A doctor friend tells my consciousness is likely what confused the young doctor.
-But it changed me also because I understand now death can happen out of nowhere.
-And people will be cleaning your blood off surgery room floors, off sidewalks.
+And that it can happen out of nowhere.
+And people will be cleaning your blood off floors, off sidewalks.

 Truth be told, it’s never been a reliable body.
 I collect autoimmune diseases the way my grandfather collected coins.

 It is impossible to talk about autoimmune disorders without invoking metaphors of suicide.
 It is, after all, the body attacking itself.
 At its extreme, it is your body killing itself.